Special-K-s-Flightsim-Bots/DCSServerBot/plugins/greenieboard/README.md

 this folder and the format of your files in the greenieboard.json, see the example below.
 **I would recommend to use separate files per carrier.**<br>

+**Attention**: Moose.AIRBOSS stores a CSV file for every trap in the "basedir" you configured for your servers.
+I will add a cleanup to prune in the future, but currently, there is no auto-cleanup.

 ### Code Changes
 To integrate DCSServerBot into your lua code using Moose AIRBOSS, you need to send the following structure to the bot **after** the trapsheet is written to disk: